kachick/selfup/README.md

 ```

 You can also use the binary cache defined in the [flake](flake.nix).\
-This is available for tagged versions v1.3.0 and later, but only if the user is a trusted-user in your nix.conf file.
+This is available for recent tagged versions, but only if the user is a trusted-user in your nix.conf file.

 ```bash
 > grep trusted-users /etc/nix/nix.conf